LvmhZhD/test_eFPGA/README.md

 |-----------------------------------------|

 ## Please fill in your project documentation in this README.md file
+it is a test a for FABulous eFPGA, and the design files come form  nguyendao-uom

 Refer to [README](docs/source/quickstart.rst) for a quick start of how to use caravel_user_project